routeflow/AtomaticConfigurationRouteFlow/README.md

 Steps to run Automatic Configuration
 ==============================

 Before running RouteFlow, we need to write a configuration file for the topology controller, as described in Section "Software Overview".
-A sample file (CONFFILE) is present in folder POX_CONTROLLER.
+A sample file (CONFFILE) is present in folder POX_CONTROLLER:

     RPCSERVER,http,127.0.0.1,8000,
     IPADDRESS_RANGE,172.0.10.1,255.255.255.0,172.100.10.2,255.255.255.0